 A few vehicles with automatic transmissions can also be flat towed with their transfer cases in neutral and transmissions in the park position.

-As you could have noticed, there are no specific guidelines on which vehicles can be flat towed and which cannot.
-Every car manufacturer has its own transmission and lubrication design, and a Toyota vehicle with an auto won’t be the same as a Ford vehicle with an auto.
+As you may have noticed, there are no specific guidelines on which vehicles can be flat towed and which cannot.
+Every car manufacturer has its own transmission and lubrication design, and a Toyota vehicle with an auto won’t be the same as a Ford vehicle with an automobile.

-The only way for you to definitely find out whether a vehicle is suitable for flat towing or not is checking its manual.
-Manufacturers usually include specific recommendations for towing in their vehicle’s manuals, so it shouldn’t be a problem for you to find out whether your vehicle is flat towable or not.
+The only way to determine whether a vehicle is suitable for flat towing is by being manual.
+Manufacturers usually include specific recommendations for towing in their vehicle’s manuals, so it shouldn’t be a problem to find out whether your car is flat-towable.

-If you don’t have a vehicle yet or are planning to buy one, contact the manufacturer to find out whether the desired model can be flat towed or not.
+If you don’t have a vehicle or plan to buy one, contact the manufacturer to determine whether the desired model can be flat towed.

-Now, for some reference, we’d like to introduce you to vehicles that can indeed be flat towed.
+For some reference, we’d like to introduce you to vehicles that can be flat towed.

 Cars that can be flat towed